Priyankasaggu11929/priyankasaggu11929.github.io/_posts/2020-05-23-Experience-applying-to-Outreachy.md

 <sub>It's not that hard as it looks from outside.
 If you really want to learn and are motivated enough to devote a good span of your time towards learning more, then don't give it a single second thought.
 Just apply!</sub>

-<sub>Write exactly what you want to achieve out of the program in the application, be honest with your time and work commitments and always remember there are really kind people sitting on the other side, who are, by all means, willing to give you a chance to change your lives to a better side.</sub>
+<sub>Write exactly what you want to achieve out of the program in the application, be honest with your time and work commitments and always remember there are really kind people sitting on the other side, who are, by all means, willing to give you a chance to change your lives into a better one.</sub>